1dmahesh/website-monitoring/README.md

 # EXECUTING THE SCRIPT

-To run the script, Use the below command..
+To run the script, First go inside the **scripts** folder & Use the below command..

 `python .\website-monitoring.py`